antimof/UxPlay/README.txt

     `sudo make uninstall` in the same directory in which this was run)
 7. Install GStreamer plugins that you need:
-    `sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin>` needed are: "libav" (for sound), "plugins-good" (for v4l2 hardware h264 decoding) and "plugins-bad" (for software h264 decoding).
+    `sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin>` needed are: "plugins-base", "libav" (for sound), "plugins-good" (for v4l2 hardware h264 decoding) and "plugins-bad" (for software h264 decoding).
 Also needed may be "gl" for OpenGL support, and "x" for X11 support, although these may already be installed; "vaapi" is needed for hardware-accelerated h264 video decoding by Intel graphics (not for NVIDIA).

 *If you intend to modify the code, use a separate "build" directory: replace* "`cmake  [ ] .`" *by*